Gina-bun/FemmeAura/docs/docs/index.md

 ## What is FemmeAura?

-FemmeAura is an aesthetic VS Code color theme designed for pink and purple lovers.
+FemmeAura is an aesthetic VS Code color theme designed for pink lovers.

 ##Installation